Glioblastoma: Was this the cancer John McCain had been fighting?

 At Causenta, we understand that glioblastoma multiforme is difficult to treat because the tumors are localized in the brain and the brain has a limited capacity to repair itself.
 Also, glioblastoma multiforme cells are biologically resistant to traditional therapies and those treatments can cause neurotoxicity and fluid build-up inside the skull.
 Additionally, the tumors are supported by a healthy blood supply and the cells reproduce rapidly and spread throughout the brain.

-We care about our patients and work with them to combine therapies that attack the aggressive cancer cells with innovative treatments to create a unique protocol and help preserve their quality of life.
+We care about our patients and work with them to combine therapies that attack aggressive cancer cells with innovative treatments to create a unique protocol and help preserve their quality of life.
 New trials and immunotherapies are being developed to combat this disease that cannot be surgically cured since the tumors are rarely contained in one area.

 Senator McCain seemed to have been responding well to his treatments and had reportedly been improving since developing pneumonia as a complication of his chemotherapy this past winter.
-However, glioblastoma is extremely aggressive in nature and ultimately led to McCain’s death over the weekend.
+However, glioblastoma is extremely aggressive and ultimately led to McCain’s death over the weekend.
 His diagnosis, journey, and death, along with those of other high-profile politicians across the globe, has brought attention to this devastating type of cancer that affects thousands of families each year and is found in over half of all primary brain tumors in the United States.

 If you are interested in learning more about glioblastoma multiforme and treatment options at Causenta, schedule a free 30-minute consultation.